 In other words, if any amount of wages is unpaid, the employer is liable for a violation of the law.

 This is a complicated issue that should always be viewed on a case-by-case basis.

 If you believe that your employer is systematically or consistently not recording the full hours that you worked, you should speak to an experienced Los Angeles wage and hour lawyer right away.

 Another important thing that employees should know about the California timekeeping requirements is that ‘grace period’ policies are permitted — so long as the employer does not force the employee to put in ‘off-the-clock’ work.

-Some companies in Southern California use grace period policies to increase their efficiency.
+Some companies in Southern California use time clock grace period policies to increase their efficiency.